pop-os/shell/README.md

 > This mode is activated with `Super` + `Return`.

-Window management mode activates additional keyboard control over the size and location of the currently focused window.
-The behavior of this mode changes slightly based on whether you are in the auto-tile mode or the default stacking mode.
+Window management mode activates additional keyboard control over the size and location of the currently-focused window.
+The behavior of this mode changes slightly based on whether you are in auto-tile mode, or in the default stacking mode.
 In the default mode, an overlay is displayed snapped to a grid, which represents a possible future location and size of your focused window.
-This behavior changes slightly in the auto-tiling mode where resizes are performed immediately, and overlays are only shown when swapping windows.
+This behavior changes slightly in auto-tiling mode where resizes are performed immediately and overlays are only shown when swapping windows.

 Activating this enables the following behaviors: